Every beginner grower needs to know this

 Regardless of what you use as a growing medium instead of soil, you have to apply a nutrient-laden solution to the roots.
-The water that isn’t absorbed by the roots gets recycled through the system and is absorbed later.
+The water that isn’t absorbed by the roots gets recycled through the system for later absorption.

 A Brief History of Hydroponics

 The Hanging Gardens of Babylon was one of the Ancient World’s Seven Wonders.
 Theories of where and when they grew vary.
 One version suggests that Babylonian King, Nebuchadnezzar II, created them in the early 6th century BC.
 Another story credits Assyrian King Sennacherib, who built the Gardens in the early 7th century BC in Nineveh.

 Regardless, the gardens were potentially created using hydroponic methods.
 It is also likely that the Aztecs used hydroponic techniques at Lake Tenochtitlan in the 10th century AD.

 In the modern era, this form of growth has helped create some of the world’s best marijuana strains.
 As cannabis cultivation has increased, improvements in hydroponics have emerged.
 Although there are many different forms, several of which we look at below, hydroponics is ostensibly the practice of using soilless systems to grow plants.

 What Is Hydroponic Cannabis?

 Hydroponic marijuana refers to a means of growing using a soilless hydroponic system.
 In other words, you cultivate plants using an inert growing medium and nutrient-rich solutions.
 Previously, the assumption was that hydroponic setups were complicated and expensive affairs designed solely for commercial growth.
 In reality, however, you can engage in weed growing with hydroponics using something as simple as a few pots that contain the inert medium.
 By all means, you can opt for a more complicated option, but it requires significant setup time and a ton of maintenance.